-Overall, ATRT2 finds that ICANN’s implementation of Recommendation 7.1 appears largely successful.
+Overall, ATRT2 finds that ICANN’s implementation of ATRT1 Recommendation 7.1 appears largely successful.
 Having adopted the recommended practices as standard operating procedure, the Board took a concrete step toward implementation.
 The Board Briefing Materials, agendas, minutes, resolutions, rationales and other relevant documents are visible and accessible on the ICANN website.

 An important aspect of implementation is also the actual practice of making all relevant materials available in a timely fashion.
 While ATRT2 has heard of instances where materials have not been published in a timely fashion, it appears to a large degree that the standard operating procedure is being respected.
 A question has been raised about the scope of redactions and whether that practice respects the “minimal” approach of Recommendation 7.1.
 This question is difficult to explore given the nature of redactions.
-ATRT2 has put this question to ICANN staff for feedback as to how proper scope of redaction could be reasonably confirmed and is awaiting Staff’s reply.

 ATRT2 Assessment of Recommendation Effectiveness

-A measure of effectiveness is feedback from the community that looks to the publishing of Board materials to understand the Board decision-making process.
-ATRT1 identified a “black box” problem in the community with respect to Board decisions.
+One measure of effectiveness is feedback from the community that relies on the publishing of Board materials to understand the Board decision-making process.
+ATRT1 identified a “black box” problem with respect to Board decisions.
 Otherwise said, the community saw the “inputs” to the Board decision-making process but had little or no visibility into the ICANN Board’s deliberations and rationale for the decisions that were “outputs” of the process.
-Comments to the ATRT2 note improvement in this area and reflect a greater sense of transparency.
+Comments to ATRT2 note improvement in this area and reflect a greater sense of transparency.
 Likewise, there was lesser comment to the contrary than encountered by ATRT1.

-Public Comment on Draft Recommendation

 Final Recommendation #5

+The Board should review redaction standards for Board documents, Document Information Disclosure Policy (DIDP) and any other ICANN documents to create a single published redaction policy.
+Institute a process to regularly evaluate redacted material to determine if redactions are still required and if not, ensure that redactions are removed.

 Report Section 7.
-Assessment of ATRT1 Recommendation 7.2 – No ATRT2 Recommendation
+No New ATRT2 Recommendation (Assessment of ATRT1 Recommendation 7.2)

 Findings of ATRT1